nv-legate/cupynumeric/README.md

 If you have other questions, please contact us at legate(at)nvidia.com.

 ## Note

-*This project, i.e., cuPyNumeric, is separate and independent of the CuPy project.
-CuPy is a registered trademark of Preferred Networks.*
+The cuPyNumeric project is independent of the CuPy project.
+CuPy is a trademark of Preferred Networks, Inc, and the name 'cuPyNumeric' is used with their permission.